Donders-Institute/bidscoin/README.md

     optional arguments:
-      -h, --help            show this help message and exit -b BIDSMAP, --bidsmap BIDSMAP
+      -h, --help            show this help message and exit -t TEMPLATE, --template TEMPLATE
-                            The non-default / site-specific bidsmap YAML-file with the BIDS heuristics
+                            The non-default / site-specific template file with the BIDS heuristics
       -n SUBPREFIX, --subprefix SUBPREFIX
                             The prefix common for all the source subject-folders.
                             Default: 'sub-'